B2B Platform Free Trial: 6 Things You Must Evaluate

 - Check if API access is available for specialized connections

 The idea is to see if the B2B platform you’re trying out can really streamline your operations.
+If integrations fail or require heavy manual workarounds during the trial, that’s usually a red flag.

-5. Hidden costs
+5. Hidden costs and surprise fees

 A free trial should be completely free.
 Nothing kills a good first impression faster than surprise fees or unknown automatic charges.
 If you’re not ready to commit, stay away from B2B platforms that require credit card details just to get started.
 Also, review the solution’s pricing page to see if there are any additional costs for setup, integrations, or onboarding.